Women in Bletchley Park: Jane Fawcett

-Jane Hughes was assigned to Hut 6, a "Decoding Room" of women only.
+Jane Fawcett (née Hughes) was assigned to Hut 6, a "Decoding Room" of women only.
 The conditions were poor—dimly lit, poorly heated, and poorly ventilated—and the women worked long hours under extreme pressure.
 In Hut 6, Jane would receive the daily Enigma keys and type them into their own Typex machines.
 They would then determine if the messages were recognizable German.

 On 25 May 1941, Hughes and several other women were briefed on the search for the German battleship Bismarck.
 Shortly thereafter, she decoded a message referring to the Bismarck that detailed its current position and destination in France.
 The Bismarck was subsequently attacked by the Royal Navy and sunk on 27 May.
 This was the first significant victory by the codebreakers, demonstrating the utility of the project.

 Her work did not come to light until decades later, during the 1990s, as it had been classified under Britain's Official Secrets Act of 1939.
 Compared with the publicly acknowledged heroics of the navy, Fawcett said "we felt slightly ashamed of having only done Bletchley, like also-rans.
 So when everything we had done, which we knew had been very hard work and incredibly demanding, suddenly showed its head and we were being asked to talk about it, it felt quite overwhelming.
 I'd never told a soul, not even my husband.
 My grandchildren were very surprised."

 Jean Valentine

-Jean Valentine (born 1924, Scotland) was an operator of the bombe decryption device in Hut 11 at Bletchley Park in England, designed by Alan Turing and others during World War II.
+Jean Valentine was an operator of the bombe decryption device in Hut 11 at Bletchley Park in England, designed by Alan Turing and others during World War II.
 She was a member of the "Wrens" (Women's Royal Naval Service, WRNS).
 During this time, she lived in Steeple Claydon in Buckinghamshire.
 She started working on 15 shillings (75 pence) a week.
 Along with her co-workers, she remained quiet about her war work until the mid-1970s.

-More recently, Jean Valentine has been involved with the reconstruction of the bombe at Bletchley Park Museum, completed in 2006.
+More recently, Jean Valentine had been involved with the reconstruction of the bombe at Bletchley Park Museum, completed in 2006.
 In 2006, she said: "Unless people come pouring through the doors, a vital piece of history is lost.
 The more we can educate them, the better."
 She demonstrates the reconstructed bombe at the Bletchley Park Museum and also leads tours there.
 She participated in a major reunion at Bletchley Park in 2009.

 On 24 June 2012, Jean Valentine spoke on her wartime experiences at Bletchley Park and elsewhere as part of a Turing's Worlds event to celebrate the centenary of the birth of Alan Turing, organized by the Department for Continuing Education's Rewley House at Oxford University in cooperation with the British Society for the History of Mathematics (BSHM).